 Automatic Activity Tracking

 Orders, Price Books, Products, and Quotes

 Of the two solutions, HubSpot CRM is typically the best choice for most small businesses, which often need a low-maintenance, straightforward, cloud-hosted environment for account, lead, and deal management.
 HubSpot pricing is another big advantage over Salesforce, as the system is completely free.
-To learn more about HubSpot, head to our HubSpot CRM reviews page.

 HubSpot Feature Gallery

 However, cost is only part of the picture when it comes to choosing a CRM.
 A free solution, though attractive, isn’t of much value if it doesn’t help sales teams achieve their goals.
 Small businesses that need specific features like workflow automation, partner management, or access to phone support will find Salesforce a better option.
-For more information about Salesforce, visit our Salesforce reviews page.

 Salesforce Feature Gallery